See how much solar panels cost in your area

 Your electric bill depends primarily on two factors:

 If you’re stuck on grid power, there’s almost nothing you can do to lower your rate.
-So your left with trying to lower your usage by putting a lock on the thermostat and using a binoculars to watch Netflix through your neighbor’s window.
+So, you’re left with trying to lower your usage by putting a lock on the thermostat and using a binoculars to watch Netflix through your neighbor’s window.

 But by using solar panels, you can lower your electric bill by slashing the rate to around 8 cents per kWh — far lower than the price per kWh in any major US metro.